-But when you create another call object and run your application, you see the following error in your console:
+and you see the following in your console:

-In this post, I’ll run through a few use cases that developers think warrant multiple call objects and explain why they actually don’t.
+In this post, I’ll run through a few use cases that developers think warrant multiple call clients and explain why they actually don’t.
 I’ll explain why 99% of the time, you can probably just use Daily’s track subscriptions.

 To start, let’s have a quick rundown of what track subscriptions are.